-During Fiscal 2019 Energy Services entered into Energy Services Term Loan.
-In order to fix the underlying short-term market interest rates, we entered into an associated pay-fixed, receive-variable interest rate swap agreement for all of Energy Services Term Loan's outstanding principal balance, and a significant portion of the loan's tenor and designated such swaps as cash flow hedges.
+In August 2019, Energy Services entered into the Energy Services Term Loan.
+In order to fix the underlying short-term market interest rates, we entered into an associated pay-fixed, receive-variable interest rate swap agreement for all of Energy Services Term Loan's outstanding principal balance, and a significant portion of the loan's tenor, and designated such swaps as cash flow hedges.